WPST-TV: Aftermath

 WLBW-TV was given short-term operating authority, which—by design—allowed the FCC to accept permanent applications for a channel 10 license within months.
 Public Service Television applied on the basis of its on-air record in May 1962.
 The FCC returned the application that July as "unacceptable for filing".
-Wilson and three other competitors applied, but after a hearing examiner favored one of Wilson's challengers, the incumbent got the FCC's nod in 1964.
+Wilson and three other competitors applied, but after a hearing examiner favored one of Wilson's challengers, the incumbent received the commission's approval in 1964.
 Unlike with WPST-TV, after WCKT's license was revoked with Sunbeam Television receiving short-term operating authority, Biscayne Television sold the previous WCKT's assets to Sunbeam, which launched their iteration of WCKT on December 19, 1962, retaining all staff.
 The permanent license was again shrouded by accusations of favoritism at the FCC, as Drew Pearson criticized the WLBW-TV bid for Broadcasting publisher Sol Taishoff's ownership interest in the company.
 Taishoff maintained a close relationship with the commissioners, prompting Pearson to remark that WLBW "has now ended up partly in the hands of the man who most influences the FCC—the same Sol Taishoff".
 Indeed, Taishoff was listed as a beneficiary in L. B. Wilson's will.
-WLBW-TV was sold to Post-Newsweek Stations in 1969.
+WLBW-TV was sold to Post-Newsweek Stations in 1969 and renamed WPLG the following year.
+Despite this severe license discontinuity and little connection between the two other than the ABC affiliation, WPLG claims the National Airlines station's history as its own.

 George T. Baker died while on vacation in Vienna on November 4, 1963, at the age of 62.
 His death was noted by the Associated Press obituary as marking "the last of the one-man airlines".
 Twenty-two days later, on November 26, Richard A. Mack was found dead in a Miami apartment; released from the Jackson Memorial Hospital psychiatric institute earlier in the year, Mack failed to find another line of work and lived alone with almost no money to his name.
 The News noted Mack's death, attributed by homicide detectives to natural causes and likely to have taken place four or five days earlier, "completed a chain of tragedy" for the central figures in the WPST license scandal: Thurman A. Whiteside, Frank A. Katzentine, George T. Baker and Mack himself.
 Mack was buried at Arlington National Cemetery.